WHAT??? There Was a Time BEFORE Computers?

 Then a new must-have innovation burst into our homes—the Web TV.
-By hooking up a converter box onto the TV one could access the Worldwide Web right from the comfort of our living rooms.
-With a simple keyboard on our lap, we could write and send email from our television sets and surf Web TV compatible web sites.
+By hooking up a converter box to the TV one could access the Worldwide Web right from the comfort of our living rooms.
+With a simple keyboard on our lap, we could write and send emails from our television sets and surf Web TV-compatible websites.

 Web TV is where I discovered webcam sites.
 For hours upon hours, I was intrigued by watching ordinary everyday people broadcasting images of themselves from their homes.
 The “live” pictures refreshed about every 15 seconds.
-Depending on the traffic to the webcam site, sometimes the images froze, and I’d have to reboot the Web TV.
+Depending on the traffic to the webcam site and the internet speed.
+Frequently, the images froze, and I’d have to reboot the Web TV.
 Rebooting was slow because of a dial-up connection.
-I will never forget that hideous Web TV music which played as the unit gradually linked to the web.
+I will never forget that hideous Web TV music that played as the unit gradually linked to the web.

 After a couple of months of no sleep because of my addiction to watching webcam sites, I wondered if I too couldn’t do the same.
 All I figured I'd need was a tabletop computer and a webcam.
 So, I ordered a computer from an ad on Web TV.

 Of course, I immediately dialed the number.
-An amazing and patient service tech guided me through disassembly of the entire tower.
-Unidentifiable computer parts laid all around me on the floor.
+An amazing and patient service tech guided me through the disassembly of the entire tower.
+Unidentifiable computer parts lay all around me on the floor.
 It worried me I’d not be able to put it back together properly.
-After all, until that evening I’d never used a real computer, let alone take one entirely apart.
+After all, until that evening I’d never used a real computer, let alone taken one entirely apart.

 By dawn on Christmas morning, I had ultimately reconstructed the tower (with the help of the service tech).
-Low and behold, the computer worked.
-All night on the phone and a bad case of cauliflower ear, I’d unassembled and reassembled my first computer tower.
+Lo and behold, the computer worked.
+All night on the phone and with a bad case of cauliflower ear, I’d unassembled and reassembled my first computer tower.